Landau-like states in neutral particles

 \section{Abstract}

-We show the emergence of a new type of dispersion relation for neutral atoms where we find an interesting similarity with the spectrum for 2-Dimensional electrons in an applied perpendicular constant magnetic field.
-In strong contrast to the equi-distant infinitely degenerate Landau levels for charged particles, the spectral gap for the 2-Dimensional neutral particles increases in a particular electric field configuration.
-These neutral atoms can be trapped in toroidal optical traps and give quasi Landau spectrum.
-Moreover, the spin-orbit nature of the coupling of the neutral atoms to the electric field confines only one component of the spin.
-The idea is motivated by the developments in cold atom experiments and builds on the seminal paper of Aharonov and Casher.
+We show the emergence of a new type of dispersion relation for neutral atoms with an interesting similarity with the spectrum of 2-dimensional electrons in an applied perpendicular constant magnetic field.
+These neutral atoms can be confined in toroidal optical traps and give quasi Landau spectra.
+In strong contrast to the equi-distant infinitely degenerate Landau levels for charged particles, the spectral gap for such 2-dimensional neutral particles increases in particular electric field configurations.
+The idea in the paper is motivated by the development in cold atom experiments and builds on the seminal paper of Aharonov and Casher.

 \keywords{Landau Level, Cold Atom, Rashba, Dresselhaus, Spin-Orbit Coupling.}